 CSF leukocyte , or white blood cell, count.
 It's usually high if you have an infection.

 Results are given in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).
-Normal levels of glucose in the CSF are 50 to 80 mg/dL, or 2.8 to 4.4 mmol/L. This level should be about 60 percent of the glucose level in your blood.
-If it is not, you may have an infection.
+Normal levels of glucose in the CSF are 50 to 80 mg/dL, or 2.8 to 4.4 mmol/L. If your levels are different, you may have an infection.

-Your doctor will look at your CSF glucose level along with the other CSF tests, and possibly other tests, to better understand what your results mean.
+Your healthcare provider will look at your CSF glucose level along with the other CSF tests, and possibly other tests, to better understand what your results mean.

 This test requires obtaining a sample of your cerebrospinal fluid.
-Your doctor will take the sample through a lumbar puncture, using a thin needle.
+Your healthcare provider will take the sample through a lumbar puncture, using a thin needle.
 The needle will be pushed into your lower back, and fluid will be removed.

-Some medications, foods, and beverages may affect the results.
+Some medicines, foods, and beverages may affect the results.

-Your doctor may ask you not to eat or drink for four hours before the test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Your healthcare provider may ask you not to eat or drink for four hours before the test.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.